Integral representation of random variables with respect to Gaussian processes: Applications and discussions

 \subsection{The problem of zero integral}

-Another application which was considered in \cite{m-s-v} for fractional Brownian motion was the problem of zero integral, and we wish to end the paper by giving some remarks on zero integral problem for our general class of processes.
-For simplicity we study integrals on the interval $[0,1]$.
+Another application which was considered in \cite{m-s-v} for fBm was the problem of zero integral, and we wish to end the paper by giving some remarks on zero integral problem for our general class of processes.

 Recall that the zero integral problem refers to the question whether we have implication